composerinteralia/minesweeper/README.md

 ##Details:
 * Clicking a tile either explodes it or reveals it and recursively reveals any safe neighbors
 * Right clicking (or alt + click) flags tiles as unsafe
-* Object Oriented design for board and tile logic
 * Performance enhanced by caching tile's neighbors and neighboring bomb count
-* Random bomb placement achieved with a monkey-patched array sampling method
+* Optimizes random bomb placement achieved with a monkey-patched array sampling method
+* Keeps grid iteration DRY with Board.prototype.forEachTile()
 * Renders Tile components with classes (for CSS styling) reflecting the tile's state and bomb count
-* Renders Tiles components with inline styling for randomized shaking and exploding on winning or losing
+* Renders Tile components with inline styling for randomized end-of-game shaking and exploding
 * Prevents first-turn loss by moving the bomb to another tile
+* Implements a simple dispatcher for the [high score store][score]

 ##Screenshots: